fenago/katacoda-scenarios/apache-spark/apache-spark-dataframe-using-datasource/steps/6/text.md

 **Step 6:** Let us run this program and check the output.
 You should see the schema as shown below.

+To run this program from the terminal, simply run the following command.
+The program will the then be compiled and executed.
+`sbt "runMain training.users"`{{execute}}

 As you can see, the schema been correctly discovered by Spark for each and every column in the dataFrame.
 Please note that if a column has values of more than one data type, Spark will infer it as String.
 The output of dataFrame users is as shown below.